AnyChart/docs.anychart.com/Gantt_Chart/Timeline.md

 You can look up the [Project Chart](Project_Chart) article to know more about managing Gantt Charts of this type.

 Look at the samples or pictures of both Gantt diagram types.
 You can notice vertical borders on both types.
 These borders in the Data Grid part and the one that separates Data Grid and Timeline parts are splitters.
 They can be dragged: when you hover those splitters, you will how a mouse cursor will become of a typical kind for dragging.
-However, borders inside the Timetable are static, we cannot change its width.

 ## Markers

 There are three marker types we've got in Gantt Charts:

 * lineMarker - puts a vertical line at the defined date and marks this point
-* textMarker - to mark a point on a Gantt diagram with a word
+* textMarker - to mark a point on a Gantt diagram with a text label
 * rangeMarker - to highlight some parts of a Gantt Chart

 Let's make a couple of samples with these markers.